Articles

 Functions of copy in the interface

-Copy belongs to perhaps the most comprehensive and multifunctional ways of interaction and engaging the user, especially when it is created on the basis of psychology and linguistic knowledge as well as deep analysis of target audience and product’s purpose.
+Copy belongs to perhaps the most comprehensive and multifunctional ways of interacting and engaging the user, especially when it is created on the basis of psychology and linguistic knowledge as well as deep analysis of the target audience and product’s purpose.
 Efficient copy has a number of general functions, which can be presented altogether in one piece or in different combinations depending on the aim of the copy created.
 Let’s take a look at the most basic of them.

 Copy implemented in an application or a website can and should: